 The website will provide an abundance of valuable (and free) resources, such as white papers, recorded webinars, videos, links to resource hubs, and organized links to relevant websites that others have created.
 It will also link to other resource hubs.

-Each month, we plan to have a one-hour Webinar that will feature one technique or topic, one case study, and one featured technology.
+Starting in June 2019, we plan to have monthly, one-hour Webinars that will feature one technique or topic, one case study, and one featured technology.
 These webinars, which will be free during 2019, will help keep population health leaders inspired and aware of ideas, tools, and innovation they can adopt to improve efforts in their communities.